pczekalski/vscode-arm-assembler-plugin/README.md

 - 🔨 Assemble `.s` → `.o`
 - 🔗 Link `.o` → executable (`ld` or the `gcc` driver, with optional `-nostartfiles`)
 - 📊 Display section sizes (`size`), optionally followed by an ELF report (`readelf`)
-- ▶ Run the program locally — natively on ARM hosts, or through QEMU user-mode emulation on x86
+- ▶ Run the program locally on Linux — natively on ARM hosts, or through QEMU user-mode emulation on x86
 - 🌐 Upload, build and run on a remote ARM device over SSH, with the terminal output streamed back
 - 🧹 Clean the remote working directory in one step, with a confirmation that names the path
 - 🔐 Password kept in the encrypted VS Code secret storage, with SSH host key confirmation